v12technology/fluxtion/README.md

   </details>

 ## Example
-The steps to integrate fluxtion static event processor(SEP) into a system using an imperative form:
+The steps to integrate fluxtion static event processor(SEP) into a system using the imperative form:

 ![build process](images/Fluxtion_build.png)